Homemade Peach Ice Cream

 5. Churn.
 If using a KitchenAid attachment (as pictured below), start the mixer with the attachment so that it’s turning BEFORE you pour the liquid in.
 Then pour in whisked ingredients and let it churn until finished.
 You’ll know it’s done when the mixer starts slowing down and it rises to the top of the bowl, approximately 25-30 minutes.

 6. Remove.
-Use a rubber scraper to pour the ice cream out of the bowl into a pan or container.
+Use a rubber scraper to pour the ice cream out of the bowl into a pan or freezer-safe container.

 7. Freeze.
-Freeze the ice cream until ready to serve.
-The ice cream will be a bit soft so it needs a couple of hours to firm up.
+Freeze the ice cream in an airtight container until ready to serve.
+The texture will be a bit like soft-serve ice cream at first so it needs a couple of hours to firm up.

 Peach ice cream with an ice cream scoop.